solsteace/dotrc/README.md

     git clone git@github.com:solsteace/dotrc.git
     ```

-2. The easiest way to install the configurations are to create a symlink pointing to the config files here\*, like the following.
+2. The easiest way to install the configurations is to create a symlink pointing to the config files here\*.
 An alternative way would be added on the respective directories.

     ``` bash
-    $ ln /path/to/config /path/to/original/config

-    # Assume `dotrc` is the path to this cloned repo
+    ln /path/to/dotrc/config /path/to/program/config
+    ```

+    With pwd `/path/to/dotrc`, here are the examples:

+    ```bash
+    # User's Bash
+    ln -s ./bash/.bashrc ~/.bashrc
+    ln -s ./bash/.bashrc.d/ ~/.bashrc.d/

-    # Example for Neovim:
+    # Neovim
-    dotrc $ ln -sf ~/.config/nvim/ dotrc/nvim/
+    ln -s ./nvim/ ~/.config/nvim/
     ```

     > \* Not sure whether it would have a side effect in the future, but for now it kinda works